2001 Woman of the Year

 Everyone has a secret or two, and most successful executives share the same ones.
 Teamwork.
 Tenacity.
 Positive attitude.
 Do these things sound familiar?
 If not, you might want to study the string of HBA "Woman of the Year" (WOTY) award winners.
 These women know where they're going-and how to get there.
 They don't spend all day planning it either; they're too busy doing it.

-Carrie S. Cox, this year's HBA Woman of the Year, is an understated example of everything it takes to receive this honor.
+Carrie S. Cox, the 2001 HBA Woman of the Year, is an understated example of everything it takes to receive this honor.
 Now Executive Vice President and President of Pharmacia's Global Prescription Business, Cox's path to the post is illustrative for industry novices and veterans alike.
-During a recent interview with the HBA Bulletin, she highlighted steps on this path via six career lessons.
+During a recent interview with the HBA, she highlighted steps on this path via six career lessons.

 Making the connection did not come all at once.
 Cox went to pharmacy school with the plan to enter retail pharmacy.
 But her curiosity and instincts again led her in the right direction for her talents-toward patients.
 "I undertook an internship with Sandoz because I was very interested in finding out where the medicine came from so that I could do an even better job explaining to patients what the medicine was, how it was made, and how it would help them.
 So I actually came to the internship to prepare for a career in retail.
 But when I came into the internship and got a taste of marketing, I said, ‘Ah, this is where it really happens."

 Cox also noted that two of her most influential mentors while at Wyeth were Bob Essner and Fred Hassan.
-(Hassan is now CEO of Pharmacia Corporation.)
 "I have been very fortunate to have each of them individually, and both of them together, as mentors.
 That has made a huge impact on my career.

 Indeed, it was Hassan who recruited Cox to Pharmacia & Upjohn (P&U) in 1997 as Senior Vice-President of Global Business Management.
 Her mission was to drive the market turnaround of several of the company's lagging portfolios-which she did through proactive brand management and a renewed emphasis on staff participation in all phases of development.
 Her latest accomplishment helping to navigate the merger of P&U into Pharmacia Corporation.
 "The transition has actually been very smooth.
 Going through a major merger is one of those events that, while never fun, is an extraordinary career experience that everybody should have, and ultimately in this industry probably everybody will have.
 It's a great way to learn more about organizational dynamics and the importance of keeping the right things in focus-the customer and the business-and moving as rapidly as possible through a merger process.
 The thing that harms companies most in these situations is going slowly and becoming too internally focused."